Trewaters/soar/README.md

 I create branches with the name of the feature I plan to work on.
 This way I keep my work seperated.
 If I don't finish I can come back to it, but it won't interfere with any other work I want to do on the app.
 These have been created organically and are due to change without notice because I am currently working alone.

-- "feature/flow": Create the Flow portions of the app.
-Series and Sequences.
+- _"feature/flow":_ Flow portions of the app.
+View, edit, create the Series and Sequences.
-- "feature/auth"
+- _"feature/auth":_ Develop authentication, user roles, general app security, etc.
-- "feature/nav"
+- _"feature/nav":_ Application navigation elements
-- "feature/profile"- keeping this branch until I finish working on the yogi profile page.
+- _"feature/profile":_ Work on the yogi user profile.
 Allow view, edit and shareable link of profile data.
-- "feature/posture-cards"
+- _"feature/posture-cards":_ Work on asana features.
+Allow view, edit, and create postures.

 The "version" branches are locked after release.